 When his son Niels finished his studies and joined his father, the idea became a product.
 In 1992, the first Quooker ('quick cooker') was introduced, the Quooker Basic.
 From the moment son Walter joined the company, Quooker gradually began to gain ground on the market.
 From 2000, things really started to take off.
 The boiling-water tap became a success in the Netherlands.
 In 2004, the first batch of Quookers was exported abroad.

-Now, Quooker produces 110,000 Quookers a year, there are over 2000 dealers, the turnover doubles every two years and we have factories in the Netherlands, Belgium, Denmark, Germany, Norway, United Kingdom, United Arab Emirates, Sweden and Switzerland.
+Now, Quooker produces 300.000 Quookers a year, there are more than thousands of dealers, the turnover doubles every three years and we have factories in the Netherlands, Italy, Hongkong, Israel, Belgium, Denmark, Germany, Austria, Norway, United Kingdom, United Arab Emirates, Sweden and Switzerland.
 This is the result of years of development, testing and technical innovation.

 The Peteri brothers always aimed to produce the most sustainable, energy-efficient and high-quality product.
 Now they head an internationally successful company.
 But, continuing in the spirit of their late father, they are still innovating.

 Niels Peteri: 'The fact that more people are embracing the Quooker as an indispensable tool in the modern kitchen is reflected in the sales, which are soaring.
 We're very proud of that.
 However, resting on their laurels is not an option.
 We want to keep innovating.
 For example, by developing our own production resources, which enables us to think up original solutions.'